 ➜ vaginal discharge that is dark coloured or green tinged, thick, smelly, lumpy

-➜ if your waters break and a green or brown tinged or coloured
+➜ if your waters break and are green or brown tinged or coloured

 ➜ reduction in baby’s movements